 There are a few password reset templates in our collection.
 All together these password reset emails build on all the best practices you’ve just learned and include an email for the smart password reset workflow we covered earlier.
 These can all be used with any email service provider, not just Postmark.
 You’ll get the HTML template you see here and a nicely formatted plain text equivalent.

-You can grab the password reset templates and learn more about the rest of our template collection in their Github repository.
+You can grab the password reset templates and learn more about the rest of our template collection on Transactional Email Templates website.

 If you like Postmark’s templates you should check out MailMason.
 It’s a tool we’ve built to streamline every aspect of creating and maintaining your transactional email messages.
 Every Postmark template is included out of the box with MailMason.
 On top of those templates MailMason gives you the power of a Grunt-based email design workflow and makes it simple to maintain all of your transactional emails.
 You can use Mustachio to tightly integrate with Postmark’s template engine, or adapt MailMason to your workflow for another email service provider.